klay-music/klay-beam/jobs/job_mds/README.md

-# job_shard
+# job_mds

-Shard files and copy them from one GCS location to another.
+Create MDS datasets and copy them from one GCS location to another.

 # Usage
 ```